tellery/website/docs/how-to-use/question-referencing.md

-For example, consider a question which defines "active customers":
+For example, consider a question which defines _active customers_:

 <Question name="active customers">